 GLENN: You know what it is, Chaffetz?
 You know what it is with you, Chaffetz?
 You are from Utah.
 What's the state just directly north of Utah?
 Idaho!
 Why do you hate potatoes from overseas so much!

-CONGRESSMAN CHAFFETZ: I mean, it's just $3 million for bike racks in Washington D.C.?
+$3 million for bike racks in Washington D.C.?
 I'm reading here, I pulled one up because I thought at random I'm going to take a page.
 I take Page 24 of the appropriations bill regarding transportation.
-We're going to spend $600,000 for Sunset Boulevard streetscape beautification in California.
-We know how great Sunset Boulevard is.
-We have the Elvis Presley Boulevard improvement in Tennessee is going to get $500,000.
+We're

+$1,948,000 is going to go to the Fish Lake Trail completion in the State of Washington.
 GLENN: Hold on just a second.
 First of all, you've never been to Fish Lake, have you?

 CONGRESSMAN CHAFFETZ: I can't tell you where it is.